msobanjo/vrbh_sim/git-testing/somestuff.markdown

 This file is only on the branch for an initial mess about with Git.

-This is the master git branch test thing!
+This is the dev branch...